Team3256/FRC_Video_Streaming/Gstreamer SRT.md

 ## NOTE: This method uses Gstreamer for **both** sender and receiver.
 However, you do not need to use Gstreamer to send, especially if you are testing.

-# How to use gst-live-transmit
+# How to use srt-live-transmit
 If you installed SRT using the GitHub link above, it also installed gst-live-transmit, which is a simplified version of the Gstreamer sender command.

 How it works is that it takes in a UDP stream and spits out a SRT stream.
 For example, let's say you don't want to use videotestsrc, so you create a ffmpeg udp stream to display bars: